 Second Offense

-If you are caught driving without insurance a second time within ten years of the first offense, the penalties increase:
+If you are caught driving without insurance a second time within ten years of the first offense, the penalties increase:- A fine of at least $500.

 - Your driver's license may be suspended for up to one year.